ietf-wg-cellar/flac-specification/flac.md

 - **Subblock**: All samples within a corresponding block for 1 channel.
 One or more subblocks form a block, and all subblocks in a certain block contain the same number of samples.

-- **Frame**: A frame header plus one or more subframes.
+- **Frame**: A frame header, one or more subframes and a frame footer.
 It encodes the contents of a corresponding block.

 - **Subframe**: An encoded subblock.
 All subframes within a frame code for the same number of samples.
 A subframe MAY correspond to a subblock, else it corresponds to either the addition or subtraction of two subblocks, see [section on interchannel decorrelation](#interchannel-decorrelation).